smcpeak/smflex/README.md

 * Generate a scanner API that uses regular, consistent, forward-compatible names.
 (This has required renaming many things.)

+* Make the C API re-entrant, meaning its state is encapsulated in an object of which there can be multiple instances, each used independently of the others.

 * Have the C++ API be a thin wrapper around the C API instead of something completely separate.